carneades/carneades-4/Roadmap.md

   From Knowledge Representation to Argumentation in AI, Law and Policy Making (pp. 115–134).
 College Publications.

-# v4.3
+# v4.5

 - Static website generator, for browsing argument graphs
-- Similar to Jeykll <http://jekyllrb.com/> and Hugo <http://gohugo.io/>
-- Views: hypertext and argument maps (diagrams)
+- Views: hypertext and argument maps in SVG
-- No Carneades Web service required
+- No Carneades web services will be required
 - Static pages may be uploaded to any Web server, e.g. via FTP

-# v4.4

-- Argumentation schemes, represented in Datalog
-- Argument construction, via a Datalog inference engine
-- Argument validation, by matching arguments to schemes